 * Yael Krigman, who left her job at White & Case to open up her own cakepoppery in Washington, D.C., doesn’t miss being a lawyer.
 In fact, these days, she says she uses her law degree “much more than [she] did as a practicing attorney.”
 [GW Hatchet]

 * It’s official: the justices of the U.S. Supreme Court had no shame in their game when they denied certiorari on a civil rights case involving shirtless Wade McCree.
 It’s too bad judges are immune from lawsuits like this.
 [Associated Press via Detroit News]

 * If you’re lucky enough to have power, then boy, Dewey have a wonderful longread for you to take a look at on this “historic” snow day.
 It turns out that this failed firm’s management painted a “rosy picture” to mask an “ugly truth.”
 [ABA Journal]

 * Should you submit a law school application with a crappy LSAT score without first telling the schools that there will be another, hopefully better LSAT score coming?
 Please.
 They’ll be thrilled you have a pulse.
 [Law Admissions Lowdown / U.S. News]

 Kinney is currently running an exclusive search for an Asia GC role at a well known tech start-up company, based in Shenzhen.
 This company has received significant recent praise for their new smart phone device in leading medial outlets, such as the New York Times, TIME, Mashable, Wired, Yahoo, and Forbes, among others.

-Yes, a cooking class — because nothing says “I’m a successful attorney” quite like the ability to serve masterfully prepared hors d’oeuvres (bonus points if the cooking is done while barefoot and/or pregnant).
+Nothing says “I’m a successful attorney” quite like the ability to serve masterfully-prepared hors d’oeuvres (bonus points if the cooking is done while barefoot and/or pregnant).